 I like the prepared response choice that says I’m at the dentist because it sounds more respectable than to text my real GPS location, which is I’ve got my head stuck in the frozen dessert section at Safeway, fogging up the freezer.
 Finally, in my distractions and attempt to focus on my fellow agent’s question, I found myself needing to pull him in that direction as well.
 I cut to the Chase.
 Ooo, a pun.
 I interrupted him and said, “Phone messages are piling up while you are telling me your story, exactly what is your question?”

 He wanted to know how Chase issues its short sale counter offers.
 It felt weird to him that the short sale agent would just call and tell him the price had changed and that the buyer had to pay some other miscellaneous fee.
-Maybe he expected the counter offer would be hand delivered by white gloves with a juicy JP Morgan Chase insignia seal on the envelope.
+Maybe he expected the counter offer would be white-glove delivered on a silver plate with a juicy JPMorgan Chase insignia wax seal on the envelope.
 Nope, it’s verbal.
 Chase short sales are still old school.
 Documents are faxed to a central location and then lost, just like the old days at Bank of America.

 Speaking of which, I received a counter from Bank of America yesterday on a Cooperative Short Sale.
 Most of the time a buyer’s agent never knows that a counter offer has been accepted unless he or she reads my short sale updates on my website.
 That’s because counters don’t often involve the buyer.
 The bank is simply approving or rejecting fees the seller must pay from the proceeds of sale to close.
 The bank authorizes the expenses of sale.
 The lower the fees, the higher the bank’s net.
 It is the seller who pays the fees, not the bank.